 Our Mission

-From kitchen to classroom, the Food-Based Early Education (FEEd) Lab empowers early childhood teachers, families, and communities with evidence-based strategies to improve children’s dietary quality and school readiness.
+From kitchen to classroom, the Foundations for Feeding and Early Development (FEED) Lab empowers early childhood teachers, families, and communities with evidence-based strategies to improve children’s dietary quality and school readiness.
 Our approach integrates early education, exposure to healthy foods, and access to healthy foods within high-quality learning environments.

 Leadership

-Dr. Virginia C. Stage, a registered dietitian, assistant professor, and a seasoned nutrition education and behavior expert, leads the FEEd Lab.
-With a PhD in Nutrition Science from North Carolina State University and a wealth of experience in child nutrition and feeding, Dr. Stage is passionate about improving early childhood dietary practices and educational outcomes.
+Dr. Virginia C. Stage, a registered dietitian, associate professor, and seasoned nutrition education and behavior expert, leads the FEED team.
+With a PhD in Nutrition Science from NC State University and a wealth of experience in child nutrition and feeding, Dr. Stage is passionate about improving early childhood dietary practices and educational outcomes.

-Our lab conducts cutting-edge research examining the impact of early food exposure and nutritional education on children aged 3-5 years.
-Current projects include developing integrative curricula that use food as a STEAM education tool, investigating the role of teachers in shaping health behaviors and supporting local, state, and federal policy development to enhance nutritional education in the Head Start community.
+Our team develops educational programming that addresses real challenges faced by teachers and families when feeding young children.
+To support these efforts, we also conduct cutting-edge research in collaboration with local communities to examine the impact of early food exposure and nutritional education on young children.
+Current projects include developing integrative curricula that utilize food as a STEAM education tool, investigating the role of teachers in shaping health behaviors, and supporting the development of local, state, and federal policies to enhance nutritional education within the Head Start community.

 Community and Outreach

-The FEEd Lab collaborates with North Carolina State University's Expanded Food & Nutrition Education Program (EFNEP) and the Supplementation Nutrition Assistance Program (SNAP-Ed) to translate our research into practice.
-We are actively involved in community-based initiatives that improve not only child health but also the educational practices of early childhood educators.
+Our FEED team collaborates with NC State University's Expanded Food & Nutrition Education Program (EFNEP), the Supplemental Nutrition Assistance Program (SNAP-Ed), Head Start, and other key community partners to translate our research into practice.
+We are actively involved in community-based initiatives that improve not only child health but also the practices of early childhood educators and young families.